JAC-CS-Game-Programming-F25/project-dungeons-pokemons/Proposal.md

 We used app.diagrams.net to create the wireframes.
 Wireframes are the equivalent to the skeleton of a web app since they are used to describe the functionality of the product and the users experience.

 The GUI of the player exploring will be minimal to immerse the player into the dungeon with only the buttons the player can press for any menus.
 It will have a darker theme but yet still a little playful with Pokemons.

+Upon starting, the first room of the dungeon will be a tutorial level with the controls.

 ### Images